sebescudie/GammaLauncher/README.md

 ### 3.5.3

-- Now queries Teamcity API the same way visualprogramming.net does
+- Now queries Teamcity API the same way visualprogramming.net does (thanks @antongit and @tebjan for the teamcity madness)
 - Forces app to run @60FPS when running in the IDE

 ### 3.5.2